MarcinOrlowski/laravel-api-response-builder/README.md

   * `message` (string) human readable description of `code`
   * `data` (object|null) your returned payload or `null` if there's no data to return.

+If you need to return other/different fields in response, see [Manipulating Response Object](#manipulating-response-object).

 ## Return Codes ##